HeliosLang/compiler/LANGUAGE_SPEC.md

 associated: new, to, from, ALWAYS, NEVER, from_data
 operators:  __eq, __neq
 getters:    start, end
-methods:    serialize, contains, is_before, is_after
+methods:    serialize, contains, is_before, is_after, show
 internal ns: __helios__timerange
 ```